Kentucky Revised Statutes

 Open Records Request Timelines

-If the documents requested are not available for release within three business days, a written response will be provided to the requestor indicating the approximate date of availability of the requested documents.
+If the documents requested are not available for release within five business days, a written response will be provided to the requestor indicating the approximate date of availability of the requested documents.